Kurento/kurento/source/features/kurento_client.rst

 **Kurento Java Client** is a Java SE layer which consumes the Kurento API and exposes its capabilities through a simple-to-use interface based on Java POJOs representing Media Elements and Media Pipelines.

 This API is abstract in the sense that all the non-intuitive inherent complexities of the internal Kurento Protocol workings are abstracted and developers do not need to deal with them when creating applications.
-Using the Kurento Java Client only requires adding the appropriate dependency to a *Maven* project or to download the corresponding *jar* into the application´s *Java Classpath*.
+Using the Kurento Java Client only requires adding the appropriate dependency to a *Maven* project or to download the corresponding *jar* into the application's *Java Classpath*.

 It is important to remark that the Kurento Java Client is a media-plane control API.
 In other words, its objective is to expose the capability of managing media objects, but it does not provide any signaling plane capabilities.